code-not-found/code-not-found.github.io/_posts/jsf/2014-04-12-jsf-primefaces-hello-world-example.md

 First let's look at the below Maven POM file which contains the needed dependencies for our project.
 At the bottom of the dependencies list we find the PrimeFaces library.
 As PrimeFaces is built on top of [JavaServer Faces](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html) we also need to include the JSF dependencies.
 JSF is a component based Model–view–controller (MVC) framework which is built on top of the [Servlet API](http://docs.oracle.com/javaee/6/tutorial/doc/bnafd.html) so we also need to include the Servlet dependency.

 In order to run our example we need a servlet container (the component of a web server that interacts with Java servlets).
-There are a number of servlet containers implementations available, in the below example we will use Jetty which is a non-commercial pure Java-based HTTP (Web) server and Java Servlet container from the Eclipse Foundation.
-There is a Jetty Maven plugin which allows launching a Jetty instance from command line using Maven which has been configured so that the HTTP listener port is set to "<kbd>9090</kbd>" and the context path is set to "<kbd>codenotfound</kbd>".
+There are a number of servlet containers implementations available, in the below example we will use [Jetty](http://www.eclipse.org/jetty/) which is a non-commercial pure Java-based HTTP (Web) server and Java Servlet container from the Eclipse Foundation.
+There is a <var>jetty-maven-plugin</var> which allows launching a Jetty instance from command line using Maven.
+The plugin has been configured so that the HTTP listener port is set to "<kbd>9090</kbd>" and the context path is set to "<kbd>codenotfound</kbd>".

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>